mnapoli/BlackBox/README.md

 > Store data.
 "Where" and "how" can be decided later.

+**Experimental: this project is still at the state of experimentation.
+Use with caution.**

 ## Usage

 The API is defined by interfaces and is extremely simple.